 Minutes will be taken of the meeting, and a record kept of the evidence that was considered.
-The outcome will also be recorded on the student's educational record, and copies of relevant papers will be kept with this record.
+The outcome will also be recorded on the student's educational record and copies of relevant papers will be kept with this record.

-The governing body will notify, in writing, the following stakeholders of its decision, along with reasons for its decision, without delay:
+The Governing Body will notify, in writing, the following stakeholders of its decision, along with reasons for its decision, without delay:

-- The parents, or the student, if they are 18 or older - The Headteacher - The student's social worker, if they have one - The VSH, if the student is looked after - The local authority - The student's home authority, if it differs from the school's
+- The Parents/Carers, or the student, if they are 18 or older - The Headteacher - The student's social worker, if they have one - The VSH, if the student is looked after - The Local Authority - The student's home authority, if it differs from the school's

-Where an exclusion is permanent and the governing body has decided not to reinstate the student, the notification of decision will also include the following:
+Where an exclusion is permanent and the Governing Body has decided not to reinstate the student, the notification of that decision will also include the following:

-- The fact that it is a permanent exclusion - Notice of parents' right to ask for the decision to be reviewed by an independent review panel - The date by which an application for an independent review must be made (15 school days from the date on which notice in writing of the governing board's decision is given to parents) - The name and address to which an application for a review and any written evidence should be submitted - That any application should set out the grounds on which it is being made and that, where appropriate, it should include reference to how the student's special educational needs (SEN) are considered to be relevant to the permanent exclusion - That, regardless of whether the excluded student has recognised SEN, parents have a right to require the LA to appoint an SEN expert to advise the review panel - Details of the role of the SEN expert and that there would be no cost to parents for this appointment - That parents must make clear if they wish for an SEN expert to be appointed in any application for a review - That parents may, at their own expense, appoint someone to make written and/or oral representations to the panel, and parents may also bring a friend to the review - That, if parents believe that the permanent exclusion has occurred as a result of unlawful discrimination, they may make a claim under the Equality Act 2010 to the first-tier tribunal (special educational needs and disability), in the case of disability discrimination, or the county court, in the case of other forms of discrimination.
+- The fact that it is a permanent exclusion - Notice of Parents/Carers' right to ask for the decision to be reviewed by an Independent Review Panel (IRP) - The date by which an application for an independent review must be made (15 school days from the date on which notice in writing of the governing board's decision is given to Parents/Carers) - The name and address to which an application for a review and any written evidence should be submitted - That any application should set out the grounds on which it is being made and that, where appropriate, it should include reference to how the student's special educational needs and/or disabilities (SEND) are considered to be relevant to the permanent exclusion - That, regardless of whether the excluded student has recognised SEND, Parents/Carers have a right to require the LA to appoint a SEND expert to advise the review panel - Details of the role of the SEND expert and that there would be no cost to Parents/Carers for this appointment - That Parents/Carers must make clear if they wish for a SEND expert to be appointed in any application for a review - That Parents/Carers may, at their own expense, appoint someone to make written and/or oral representations to the panel, and Parents/Carers may also bring a friend to the review - That, if Parents/Carers believe that the permanent exclusion has occurred as a result of unlawful discrimination, they may make a claim under the Equality Act 2010 to the first-tier tribunal (Special Educational Needs and Disability), in the case of disability discrimination, or the county court, in the case of other forms of discrimination.
 Also that any claim of discrimination made under these routes should be lodged within 6 months of the date on which the discrimination is alleged to have taken place

-Independent Review Panel
+Independent Review Panel (IRP)

-If a permanent exclusion is upheld, parents/carers must be informed of their right to seek an independent review of the panel's decision and the deadline for seeking such a review.
+If a permanent exclusion is upheld, Parents/Carers must be informed of their right to seek an independent review of the panel's decision and the deadline for seeking such a review.
 They also have the right to request the attendance of a SEND expert at the Independent Review Panel meeting.
-The request for an independent review panel must be submitted within fifteen school days from receiving the review panel's decision.
+The request for an Independent Review Panel must be submitted within fifteen school days from receiving the review panel's decision.
 St. Anne's will engage the services of an external clerking agency to arrange and clerk the Independent Review Panel.
 The independent review is normally attended by the Headteacher and Chair of the original governor panel.
 The Clerk of the governor panel may attend but plays no formal part in proceedings.
 On occasion it may be considered appropriate for the school to have legal representation.